TMLG5801/Realtime-3D-Player/README.md

 *   **GPU**: NVIDIA GeForce RTX series recommended.
 *   **OS**: Windows 10 / 11 (64-bit).
-*   **Peripherals**: At least two screens are required, one for original image acquisition and one for display.
+*   **Peripherals**: At least two screens are required, one for original image acquisition and one for display,and a pair of Anaglyph 3D Glasses.

 **Software Requirements**